ReactTraining/classic-react-workshop/README.md

 $ npm start
 ```

-Then open your browser to `http://localhost:8080`.
+Then open your browser to [http://localhost:8080](http://localhost:8080).
 You should see a list of subjects.

-**IMPORTANT**

-Please read the [JavaScript Primer](https://github.com/ReactJSTraining/react-subjects/blob/master/JavaScriptPrimer.md) before attending the workshop.
+**IMPORTANT:** Please read the [JavaScript Primer](https://github.com/ReactJSTraining/react-subjects/blob/master/JavaScriptPrimer.md) before attending the workshop.
 It's a refresher on some of the newer bits of JavaScript you'll want to be familiar with in order to get the most out of the experience.

 ### Troubleshooting

 A few common problems:

-- You're having problems cloning the repository.
-Some corporate networks block port 22, which git uses to communicate with GitHub over SSH.
+- **You're having problems cloning the repository.** Some corporate networks block port 22, which git uses to communicate with GitHub over SSH.
 Instead of using SSH, clone the repo over HTTPS.
 Use the following command to tell git to always use `https` instead of `git`:

 ```sh
 $ git config --global url."https://".insteadOf git://